paulktham/SOES-STM32/README.md

       > This was just how I solved the error I was facing where the slave was unable to change its operating state.
 I am sure there are many other methods to solve the same issue

 6. Build the STM project and flash in onto the chip, make sure that the chip is wired correctly to the ESC board

+## Contributions

+Feel free to contribute by creating PRs :)

 ## Acknowledgements & Disclaimer